-NOTE: Each full turn of adjustment nut will change mower height about 3/16".
+NOTE: Each full turn of adjustment nut will change mower height about 3/16" (4,7 mm).

-Test your adjustment by mowing some uncut grass and visually checking the appearance.
+• Test your adjustment by mowing some uncut grass and visually checking the appearance.
 Readjust, if necessary, until you are satisfied with the results.

-PRECISION SIDE-TO-SIDE ADJUSTMENT (See Fig. 28)
+PRECISION SIDE-TO-SIDE ADJUSTMENT (See Fig. 30)

-With all tires properly inflated, park tractor on level ground or driveway.
+• With all tires properly inflated, park tractor on level ground or driveway.

-CAUTION: Blade is sharp.
+CAUTION: Blades are sharp.
 Protect your hands with gloves and/or wrap blade with heavy cloth.

 - Raise mower to its highest position. - At both sides of mower, position blade at side and measure the distance (A) from bottom edge of blade to the ground.
-The distance should be the same on both sides.

-- If adjustment is necessary, see step in Visual Adjustment instructions above. - Recheck measurements, adjust if necessary until both sides are equal.
+The distance should be the same on both sides. - If adjustment is necessary, see steps in Visual Adjustment instructions above. - Recheck measurements, adjust if necessary until both sides are equal.

-FRONT-TO-BACK ADJUSTMENT (See Figs. 29 & 30)

-IMPORTANT: Deck must be level side-to-side.
+FRONT-TO-BACK ADJUSTMENT (See Figs. 31 & 32) IMPORTANT: Deck must be level side-to-side.

-To obtain the best cutting results, the mower blades should be adjusted so the front tip is 1/8" to 3/8" lower than the rear tip when the mower is in its highest position.
+To obtain the best cutting results, the mower blades should be adjusted so the front tip is 1/8" to 1/2" (3,1 to 12,7 mm) lower than the rear tip when the mower is in its highest position.

-CAUTION: Blade is sharp.
+CAUTION: Blades are sharp.
 Protect your hands with gloves and/or wrap blade with heavy cloth.

 - Raise mower to highest position. - Position blade so the tip is pointing straight forward.
-Measure distance (B) to the ground at front and rear tip of the blade.
+Measure distance (B) to the ground at front and rear tip of the blade. - If front tip of blade is not 1/8" to 1/2" (3,1 to 12,7 mm) lower than the rear tip, go to the front of tractor.

-- If front tip of blade is not 1/8" to 3/8" lower than the rear tip, go to the front of tractor. - With an 11/16" or adjustable wrench, loosen jam nut A several turns to clear adjustment nut B. - With a 3/4" or adjustable wrench, turn front link adjustment nut (B) clockwise (tighten) to raise the front of mower, or, counterclockwise (loosen) to lower the front mower.
+- With an 11/16" or adjustable wrench, loosen jam nut A several turns to clear adjustment nut B. - With a 3/4" or adjustable wrench, turn front link adjustment nut (B) clockwise (⌒) (tighten) to raise the front of mower, or, counterclockwise (ເ⌒) (loosen) to lower the front mower.

-NOTE: Each full turn of the adjustment nut will change mower height about 1/8".
+NOTE: Each full turn of the adjustment nut will change mower height about 1/8" (3,1 mm).

-- Recheck measurements, adjust if necessary until front tip of blade is 1/8" to 3/8" lower than the rear tip. - Hold adjustment nut in position with wrench and tighten jam nut securely against adjustment nut.
+- Recheck measurements, adjust if necessary until front tip of blade is 1/8" to 1/2" (3,1 to 12,7 mm) lower than the rear tip. - Hold adjustment nut in position with wrench and tighten jam nut securely against adjustment nut.

-TO REPLACE MOWER BLADE DRIVE BELT (See Fig. 31)
+TO REPLACE MOWER BLADE DRIVE BELT (See Fig. 33)